JohannesFleischer/senior-movie-selector/README.md

 ## Start

+The [Production](#production) and [Development](#development) sections include informations to manually install the project.
+If you want to use a raspberry pi to host the project there is also a [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) role in this repository that you can use to install the project and setup a auto start.
+You can fin more information [here](#information-about-hosting-on-a-pi)

 ### Production

 To run the latest official release download the `docker-compose.yml` and create a `films`, `mongo/db` and `poster` folder (or symlink for your media) in the same directory.
 So it should look kinda like this: